lgcrego/Dynemol/README.md

-# Project Title
+# Dynemol

-DynEMol: tools for studying Dynamics of Electrons in Molecules
+Tools for studying Dynamics of Electrons in Molecules

 DynEMol: Dynamics of Electrons in Molecules DynEMol is an open-source suite for simulating nonadiabatic excited-state dynamics and molecular systems using a hybrid semiempirical approach.
 It has been in continuous development since 2013 and is actively maintained.